voschezang/coding-handbook/organization-structure.md

 - Orchestration: communication happens through *commands*.
 E.g. a CEO makes an order.
 - Choreography: communication happens mainly by *events*.
 E.g. an investor broadcasts that they are offering stock at a certain price.

+In addition, power can be oriented differently.

+- Authoritative: chain of command.
+- Bureaucratic: rule-oriented.
+- Generative: performance-oriented.

 ## Autonomy and Alignment per Domain